alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

  * It returns a list with the items in sorted order, and the
  * sort order that was applied.
  */
-function sortItems({ items, sortOptions, sortOrderId }) {
+function sortItems({ items, sortOptions, params }) {

+  // Did the user pass a sort order in the query parameters? const sortOrderId = getSortOrder(params);

   // What sort order are we using?
   //
   // Look for a matching sort option, or use the default if the sort
   // order is null/unrecognised.
+For now, use the first defined
+  // sort order as the efault.
   const defaultSort = sortOptions[0];
   const selectedSort =
     sortOptions.find(s => s.id === sortOrderId) || defaultSort;